-Trademarks used in this text: Dell, Dell Precision, OptiPlex, Dell OpenManage, Dimension, Inspiron, Latitude, and the DELL logo are trademarks and DellWare is a service mark of Dell Computer Corporation; Microsoft, Windows, MS-DOS, and Windows NT are registered trademarks of Microsoft Corporation; Intel and Pentium are registered trademarks of Intel Corporation; 3Com is a registered trademark of 3Com Corporation.
+Trademarks used in this text: Dell, OptiPlex, Dell OpenManage, Dimension, Inspiron, Latitude, DellWare, and the DELL logo are trademarks of Dell Computer Corporation: Microsoft, Windows, MS-DOS, and Windows NT are registered trademarks of Microsoft Corporation: Intel and Pentium are registered trademarks of Intel Corporation: 3Com is a registered trademark of 3Com Corporation.
 As an ENERGY STAR Partner, Dell Computer Corporation has determined that this product meets the ENERGY STAR guidelines for energy efficiency.